Charity Register: September 2013

 May 24, 2013

-Last week, as New Yorkers were consumed with Prince Harry's polo match in Greenwich, Connecticut, Cannes was snagging big headlines.
+Last week, as New York was buzzing over Prince Harry's polo match in Greenwich, Connecticut, Cannes was snagging big headlines.
 On Thursday, May 16, Euphoria Calvin Klein hosted a Women in Film fête at L’Écrin, an open-walled venue on the water.
 Carey Mulligan wore Calvin Klein collection, natch.
 Rooney Mara wore a nude tone gown.
 “One of the only colors I’ll wear,” she noted.
 And Nicole Kidman had her arm around Calvin Klein women’s collection designer Francisco Costa.
 Also spotted: Dasha Zhukova and Olympia Scarry.

 On Saturday, CoverGirl sponsored a lavish (think chocolate fountains and rose-covered chandeliers) The Hunger Games: Catching Fire fête at Baoli Beach.
 Jennifer Lawrence wore an off the shoulder number from Dior.
 “Traffic is pretty intense,” Lawrence said of Cannes.
 “It made me feel right at home, just like L.A.”
 Sam Claflin, her co-star, however, indicated that it was “a bit like England . . . very rainy and wet . . . it’s mahem!”

-On Sunday, it was a climb up steep planks to a Swiss yacht at Slip N28, Jetée Albert-Edouard, where The Art of Elysium threw a party hosted by Rabbit Bandini and Leon Max honoring Ahna O’Reilly, who had starred in both James Franco’s As I Lay Dying and Fruitvale Station at Cannes.
+On Sunday, it was a climb up steep planks to a Swiss yacht at Slip N28, Jetée Albert-Edouard, where The Art of Elysium threw a party hosted by Rabbit Bandini and Leon Max in honor of Ahna O’Reilly, who had starred in both James Franco’s As I Lay Dying and Fruitvale Station at Cannes.
 Blame the wind, but a hirsute Franco sported a fauxhawk.

 Clos du Bois Bash at Frying Pan